Return Home Community Profile Relocate to Mountain View Business Directory Chamber of Commerce

 Find maps & driving directions to Mountain View.

-Now in its 27th year, the festival has proved itself one of the most exciting and outrageous around, drawing thousands to the small Ozarks town for music, pinto beans and cornbread, and the spectacle created by the outhouse racing teams.
+out house racesThrough the year, the festival has proved itself one of the most exciting and outrageous around, drawing thousands to the small Ozarks town for music, free pinto beans and cornbread, and the spectacle created by the outhouse racing teams.

-Early Saturday morning the fires are lit under 30-40 large cast iron pots loaded down with 2,000 lbs. of Great Value pinto beans on the north and west sides of the court square.
+Early Saturday morning the fires are lit under about 35-40 large antique cast iron pots loaded down with 1500 lbs. of Great Value pinto beans donated by Trinadad on the north and west sides of the court square.
 The festival theme becomes apparent in the costumes and displays of the cooking teams, who sometimes dress as clowns or ghouls to compete for the title of Best Beans.

-By mid-morning, the aroma from the simmering beans fills the air and visitors are drawn to the cooking area to await the noon dinner bell, when cups of beans are served.
-Lucky ones may receive a piece of cornbread from the pan of the winning recipe in the Martha White Cornbread Cook-off.
+By mid-morning, the aroma from the simmering beans fills the air and visitors are drawn to the cooking area to await the noon dinner bell, when cups of beans are served with cornbread!
+(Take out “ and onion, all for free” here) Lucky ones may receive a piece of cornbread from the pan of the winning recipe in the Martha White sponsored Cornbread Cook-off.

 Things step up a notch with the Parade of Outhouses around 1 p.m.
 The crowd gathers to cheer for their favorite “people powered potty” team of driver and pushers.
 The wheeled outhouses are outfitted with a steering device for the driver (while sitting on a potty seat), with power provided by two pushers.
 Teams get into the spirit by dressing in costumes to fit the theme of their privy.